algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 ## 7.1.
 Week 1:

 <ins>27 september 2022:</ins> Setting the rules and explaining the project and the ideas of all the team.<br>

-<ins>30 september 2022:</ins> Starting of the Functional Specifications and first attempts to connect the hardware parts.
+<ins>30 september 2022:</ins> Starting of the Functional Specifications and first attempts to connect the hardware parts.<br>

 ## 7.2.
 Week 2:

 <ins>3 october 2022:</ins> Adding details to the Functional Specifications.<br>

 <ins>4 october 2022:</ins> End of the first version of the Functional Specifications, start of the Technical Specifications, trying to inject code into the board.<br>

-<ins>5 october 2022:</ins> First release of the Software Architecture Design.
+<ins>5 october 2022:</ins> First release of the Software Architecture Design.<br>

+<ins>7 october 2022:</ins> As we finally got the good module to connect the LoRa-E5 to connect to the computer, we started working on the code to inject.<br>

 ## 7.3.
 Week 3: